textX/textx-lang-er/README.md

-text-lang-ER is a DSL built using [textX](https://github.com/igordejanovic/textX).
+text-lang-er is a DSL built using [textX](https://github.com/igordejanovic/textX).
 It is used for specification of application's entity-relationship data model.
 From this description CRUDS functionality can be generated fully automatically.